Chronic lymphocytic leukemia: Mechanism

+Low-count MBL rarely if ever progresses to CLL, while high-count CLL/SLL MBL does so at a rate of around 1% per year.
+Thus, CLL may present in individuals with a long history of having high-count MBL.
+There is no established treatment for these individuals except monitoring for development of the disorder's various complications (see treatment of MBL complications) and for their progression to CLL.

 Diagnosis

 The diagnosis of CLL is based on the demonstration of an abnormal population of B lymphocytes in the blood, bone marrow, or tissues that display an unusual but characteristic pattern of molecules on the cell surface.
 CLL is usually first suspected by a diagnosis of lymphocytosis, an increase in a type of white blood cell, on a complete blood count test.
 This frequently is an incidental finding on a routine physician visit.
-Most often the lymphocyte count is greater than 5000 cells per microliter (µl) of blood but can be much higher.
-The presence of lymphocytosis in a person who is elderly should raise strong suspicion for CLL, and a confirmatory diagnostic test, in particular flow cytometry, should be performed unless clinically unnecessary.
+Most often the lymphocyte count is greater than 5000 cells per microliter (μL) of blood but can be much higher.
+The presence of lymphocytosis in a person who is elderly should raise strong suspicion for CLL, and a confirmatory diagnostic test, in particular flow cytometry should be performed unless clinically unnecessary.